 Do police officers have an obligation under the Americans with Disabilities Act to accommodate people with mental illnesses when making arrests?

-The U.S. Supreme Court decided Tuesday to take up this question.
-The decision is likely to impact how police departments, including those in Colorado, respond to a growing crush of emergency calls involving people in mental health crises, and the steps police have to take before using deadly force.
+The Supreme Court decided earlier this month to take up this question.
+Their decision may impact how police departments, including those in Colorado, respond to a growing crush of emergency calls involving people in mental-health crises, and the steps police have to take before using deadly force.

-Sheehan, who survived, is arguing in part that police violated her rights under the ADA’s mandate that people with disabilities be accommodated in public services.
+Sheehan, who lived, is arguing in part that police violated her rights under the ADA’s mandate that people with disabilities be accommodated in public services.

 Sheehan’s case has echoes in Denver, where more than half of the 11 people shot by law enforcement last year showed signs of mental illness, according to a report earlier this year by the Office of the Independent Monitor, a city watchdog.

-And in August 2013, John David Tuck was shot dead by police after waving a knife at pedestrians on Welton Street and East 29th Avenue.
-As in the cases of Clementi and Dubois—and Sheehan—911 callers had made note of his apparent mental illness.
+And in August 2013, John David Tuck was shot dead by police after waving a knife at pedestrians on Welton and 29th Avenue.
+As in the cases of Clementi and Dubois – and Sheehan – 911 callers had made note of his apparent mental illness.

 A recent policy review by Denver police initiated in response to concerns voiced by the city watchdog found that the increase in incidents had more to do with failings in the mental health treatment system than law enforcement response, according to a September report by Police Chief Robert White.

-Nonetheless, Commander Matthew Murray told Rocky Mountain PBS I-News late last month that the department revamped its crisis intervention training in 2014, and that all officers are required to attend the training intended to offer tools for deescalating crises involving people with mental illnesses.
+Nonetheless, Commander Matthew Murray told Rocky Mountain PBS I-News that the department revamped its CIT, or crisis intervention training program, in 2014, and that all officers are required to attend the training intended to offer tools for deescalating crises involving people with mental illnesses.